 Tongue color: Red

 Exterior Heat and Dryness can invade the Lungs and exhausts the Body Fluids.
 If it is not dealt with for a long time, it leads to Lung Yin Deficiency.
-Other factors can cause this pattern such as the Deficiency of Kidneys or Stomach Yin as well as prolonged Lung Qi Deficiency due to excessive smoking or use of voice.
-Emotional stress such as sadness and grief may also deplete Lung Qi and Yin.
+Typical manifestations are dry cough, throat and mouth, aversion to speak as well as Hoarse voice.

 The Stomach is a so-called "Fu" Organ.
 Learn more about the Stomach in Chinese Medicine